+A long rod (14 to15ft) will enable you to keep the line over the waves or weed but are harder to put in maximum pressure when on a big fish.
 A shorter rod will enable to apply more pressure on a big fish (10 to 12ft).

 High content carbon-fibre (graphite) are the best for casting and applying pressure on the fish.

-Fibreglass or eglass rods are more robust but don’t cast as quite as far.
+Fibreglass or e-glass rods are more robust but don’t cast as quite as far.

-Breakage – Be careful when transporting your rods that they don’t get knocked or damaged.
+Be careful when transporting your rods that they don’t get knocked or damaged.
 This will weaken the blank and they may break at some stage when you least expect it.

-Guides – ceramic guides need to be checked for chips and breakage.
+Ceramic guides need to be checked for chips and breakage.
 A chip in the ceramic will cut through you line when casting or striking fish.
 In this case, cut the binding on the guide and take it off.
 You can still fish without a guide but it will need to be replaced asap.
-Quality hard chrome guides are good for rockfishing and generally tougher.
+Quality hard chrome guides are good for rock fishing and generally tougher.

-The distance casting record in NZ is now around 250 mtrs..
-Casting 150mtrs now is pretty standard which is amazing considering 100mtrs used to be a good cast a decade or two ago.
+For the rest of us normal fishos', casting 150mtrs nowadays is pretty standard, which is amazing considering 100mtrs used to be a good cast a decade or two ago.

 Making your own rod